kfirrousso-coder/TrainingBot---Kfir/Designdoc.md

 ## Subsystems
 ### Intake
-- 1 bare NEO directly connected to system
 - Intake wheels are 2in. diameter
-- 1 NEO 550 for intaking inide the hood
+- 2 NEO 550 for intaking (1 for the contact wheel, 1 for the belt system)
-- limit switch to determine when ball is in system
+- 3 limit switches at each possible position in the system

 ### Shooter
 - 1 NEO mounted to with 84T to 36T reduction (7:3)